cprieto/roboblog/content/2019-04-20-steganography-python-and-pillow.md

 twitter_image: baboon.png
 ---

-Recently at Uni I got a math class about number bases, one of the things they mentioned in the class was Steganography and I was a little curious about it and found the [Steganography wiki page in Wikipedia](https://en.wikipedia.org/wiki/Steganography).
+Recently at Uni I got a math class about number bases, one of the things they mentioned in the class was Steganography and I was a little curious about it and found the [Steganography page in Wikipedia](https://en.wikipedia.org/wiki/Steganography).
 Oh boy, so many things made sense to me!

 While steganography is not just related to images, in this blog post I will concentrate in its use with images, the idea is simple: We can put another image or file inside an existing image without affecting (too much) the original image.